wilsonliaows/docs/connectors/snowflake/run_sql.md

 Snowflake specific commands such as `COPY INTO` and `PUT` are also supported for data pipeline use cases.
 See the full list of [Snowflake SQL commands](https://docs.snowflake.net/manuals/sql-reference-commands.html).

-Unlike [Select rows using custom SQL](/connectors/snowflake/select.md#select-rows-using-custom-sql), this action is not optimized for easy configuration.
-For `SELECT` statements with large number of columns, use that action instead.
+This action is not optimized for easy configuration.
+For SELECT statements with a large number of columns, use the [Select rows using custom SQL](/connectors/snowflake/select.md#select-rows-using-custom-sql) action instead.

 ![Run custom SQL action](/assets/images/snowflake/run_sql.png) *Run custom SQL action*